maths/moodle-qtype_stack/doc/en/Authoring/Deploying.md

 ## How to deploy question variants ##

 The deployment interface can be found on the top of the [Testing](Testing.md) page.
-This page also contains the list of currently deployed versions, and links to un-deply a variant.
+This page also contains the list of currently deployed versions, and links to un-deploy a variant.

 Notes: